CURIOUS?

 Stacey aka Curious Sleuth

-Stacey is a Ph.D. candidate in Digital Arts.
-Her research in digital humanities investigates craftivism and artificial intelligence (AI), and how we preserve our humanness in the age of AI.
-She has a Master of Arts in applied drama and researched the role of a craftivist facilitator working with vulnerable teen girls in a marginalised community in Soweto.
+I am a Ph.D. candidate in Digital Arts researching the interplay between craftivism and artificial intelligence, and how we preserve our humanness in the age of AI.
+I hold a Master of Arts in Applied Drama.
+My research contributes to the future of digital humanities.

 Thread Count